Skip to content

 Tessl

 Tessl is a package manager for AI coding-agent skills.
-It lets the team share versioned, discoverable skills via tiles — think dbt packages, but for Claude Code prompts.
+It lets the team share versioned, discoverable skills via plugins — think dbt packages, but for Claude Code prompts.
+A plugin bundles one or more skills (each a SKILL.md) and is published to the Tessl registry under the majority-dt/ workspace.

-Install a tile globally to make its skills available across all projects:
+Install a plugin globally (-g / --global) to make its skills available across all projects:

 tessl install -g majority-dt/gh-issue